jeetsukumaran/DendroPy/README.txt

 Requirements and Installation
 =============================

-DendroPy runs under any version of Python 2 from 2.4 upwards (i.e., Python 2.4, 2.5, 2.6, 2.7, etc.).
-At present, it does not run under Python 3.
+DendroPy 4.x requires Python 3.
+It does not run under Python 2.x or below.

 If you have `setuptools <http://pypi.python.org/pypi/setuptools>`_ installed, you can install the latest public release of DendroPy directly from the `Python Package Index <http://pypi.python.org/pypi/DendroPy/>`_ by running::